darthsebulba04/homeassistant/README.md

 For control of the Nest thermostat.

 ### Open Z-Wave
-For receiving data from the ZOOZ motion sensors.
+For receiving data from the ZOOZ motion sensors, smoke detector, and deadbolt.

 ### Raspberry Pi RF
 For sending RF codes to the ZAP outlets.